 Tehran; The First and the Last Station

 Most of the tourists travelling to Iran arrive in planes that land at Imam Khomeini International Airport (IKIA).
 Tehran is also the last city that most of the tourists visit because they have to fly back home from IKIA.
-Due to its central location in Iran, Tehran has come to be like a base to professional travelers who travel to cities in Iran’s north, northwest, northeast or other directions.
+Due to its central location in Iran, Tehran has come to be like a base for professional travelers who travel to cities in Iran’s north, northwest, northeast or other directions.
 It happens that some travelers come and stay in Tehran up to three times during their trip in Iran.

 Compared to ancient cities like Shiraz that is around 7000 years old, Tehran does not have a long history.
 The earliest records on Tehran go back to the 13th century when Tehran was just a village in Rey’s suburb.
 And Rey, itself being an important center of commerce and politics at that time was plundered during the Mongols’ invasion in 1220 and many people from Rey fled to Tehran and took refuge there.
 These very refugees made the city prosper in later years.
 It was in the 16th century that Tehran’s amazing weather conditions and gardens attracted the attention of one of the Safavid Shahs called Tahmasp I. He fortified Tehran and the town became a popular destination for the rest of the Safavid Shahs who took the throne after Tahmasp I and the town continued to prosper.
 In 1789, Agha Mohammad Khan Qajar, the first Shah of the Qajar Dynasty conquered the throne and later on moved the capital from Shiraz to Tehran.
 The city expanded very fast during the reigns of Qajar and Pahlavi Shahs and after the Islamic revolution in 1979, it gained huge importance as the capital of one of the few politically independent countries in the world.